Link Search Menu Expand Document

 Handless

-This character has no hands.
-Typically this isn't an impediment to their life, and they can manipulate objects with the appendages they have or a small intangible force of will, but any check that requires fine motor skills or upper body strength requires a higher Grade of Success than normal.
+Typically this isn't an impediment to their life, and they can manipulate objects with the appendages they have or some small intangible force of will, but any check that requires fine motor skills or upper body strength requires a higher Grade of Success than normal.

 Hover